Eric Hosmer Player Props: Cubs vs. Padres

 Eric Hosmer At The Plate

-- Hosmer has driven home a run in eight games this season (44.4%), including more than one RBI in 16.7% of his games.
+- Hosmer has an RBI in eight of 19 games this season, with multiple RBI in three of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.